Tofu Tacos (Video)

 If you don't have ground Ancho chile (affiliate link) use any ground chile or chili powder you have on hand.
 If you don't have Cholula Hot Sauce (affiliate link) use any hot sauce you have on hand.
 You can skip the hot sauce if you want it to be less spicy.

 This ground tofu filling recipe is from 101 Things to do with Tofu (affiliate link), written by my friend Donna and her daughter Anne.

 Amount Per Serving: Calories: 267Total Fat: 20gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 0mgSodium: 667mgCarbohydrates: 15gFiber: 8gSugar: 6gProtein: 12g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Tofu Tacos would be suitable low-carb eating plans, and this is even good for Keto if you use the lettuce wrap option.
 Tofu is a good low-carb choice that’s recommended for all phases of the original South Beach Diet but Tofu Tacos with low-carb tortillas would be only for phase two or three for South Beach.

 Find More Recipes Like This One:

 Use Lettuce Wraps to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.